 Traditional Planting Methods

-These almanacs were printed back in a time when people depended on the success of their crops for survival.
+These almanacs were printed back in a time when people really depended on the success of their crops for survival.
 Nowadays, many of us grow gardens mainly as a hobby.
 If our beans and tomatoes don’t do well, we can just go to the grocery store and buy some more.

-Since most of us don’t rely on our gardens for our main source of income and food, we tend to have a bit more of a casual attitude about them, but in past centuries, farmers and homesteaders put a lot of thought and planning into their planting and harvesting, using the moon signs as a way to try to improve their chances of having a successful crop.
+Since most of us don’t rely on our gardens for our main source of income and food, we tend to have a bit more of a casual attitude about them, but in past centuries, farmers and homesteaders put a lot of thought and planning into their planting and harvesting, using the moon phases as a way to try to improve their chances of having a successful crop.

-How to Plant By the Moon Signs
+How to Plant By the Moon Phases

 I first read about planting by the moon signs in the book: